Nastel/jkool-client-java-api/README.md

 	Response response = jkSend.post(event);
 	response.close();
 ```
-The Rest Client will properly format the entity into JSON format and stream it to jKool over default `https` protocol.
+The Client API formats the entity into JSON format and streams it to jKool over default `https` protocol.

-That's it!!
-Any problems or concerns, please email us at (`support at jkoolcloud.com`).

-###Running jKool Queries
+###Running jKool Queries (Synchronously)
 In addition to streaming, data can also be retrieved from jKool via Rest.
 To do this, make use of the jKool Query Language (JKQL).
-Please see JKQL Documentation here http://www.jkoolcloud.com/download/jKQL%20User%20Guide.pdf.
-You will use the JKQuery helper class in the API to retrieve data.
+Please see [JKQL Documentation](https://www.jkoolcloud.com/download/jKQL%20User%20Guide.pdf).
+Use the `JKQuery` to run JKQL queries synchronously.
 Simply pass in your access token along with the JKQL query.
 Below is an example:

 ```java
 	JKQuery jkQuery = new JKQuery("yourtoken");